Ottawa's tech plan needs more work: experts

 Google generated about $9 million in revenue from clicks on ads through news-related queries and said it complies with all current tax laws and looks forward to exploring new ways to support the Canadian media and creator ecosystem.

-Twitter Canada spokesperson Cam Gordon said his company was not commenting on the throne speech, but Netflix Canada said it is "committed to being a good partner and looks forward to working with the government on this issue as they move legislation forward.”
+Twitter Canada spokesman Cam Gordon said his company was not commenting on the throne speech, but Netflix Canada said it is "committed to being a good partner and looks forward to working with the government on this issue as it moves legislation forward.”

 "(Tech giants) take our data and then they aggregate it … and then they get these really entrenched market positions that are really hard to challenge and I think they do need to be challenged," he said.